-The Open Budget Survey Tracker (OBS Tracker) allows citizens, civil society, media, and others to monitor in real time whether central governments are releasing the requisite information on how the government is managing public finances.
-Using data collected by independent civil society budget experts in the countries covered, the OBS Tracker monitors and reports on whether central governments are publishing, on time, the eight key budget documents required by international standards on budget transparency.
+The Open Budget Survey Tracker (www.obstracker.org, OBS Tracker) allows citizens, civil society, media, and others to monitor in real time whether central governments are releasing the requisite information on how the government is managing public finances.
+Following the same methodology of the Open Budget Survey, and using data collected by independent civil society budget experts in the countries covered, the OBS Tracker monitors and reports on whether central governments are publishing, on time, the eight key budget documents required by international standards on budget transparency.
 Learn more about the OBS Tracker.

 Open Budget Survey 2012

 The Open Budget Survey 2012 examines 100 countries from around the world, measuring three aspects of how governments are managing public finances: